anthony-dipofi/ChaoticAttractors/README.md

 # ChaoticAttractors

-A library to simulate the trajectories of a various dynamical systems, built as an exploration of chaotic attractor dynamics.
+A library to simulate trajectories of various systems of differential and difference equations, built primarily for the numerical exploration of chaotic attractor dynamics.
 Requires Numpy and Matplotlib.

 # Examples
 Rabinovich–Fabrikant equations